pxw-paul/pxw-lib-sql/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg?style=flat&logo=AdGuard)](LICENSE)
 # pxw-lib-sql
-This is a query generator that replaces the %Library.SQLQuery, giving more control over the SQL code that is run.
+This is a query generator that replaces the %Library.SQLQuery, giving more control over SQL code.

+To enable, change:

+Query filter(Name As %String = "", Age As %Integer = "") As %SQLQuery

+to

+Query filter(Name As %String = "", Age As %Integer = "") As PXW.LIB.SQL.Query

 ## Description
 This project: